-Spider-Man: Far From Home -- our biggest WTF questions
+Spider-Man: Far From Home -- Our biggest WTF questions

 OK, still here?
 We're going straight into the deep end.

-What happens to Peter Parker (Tom Holland) after that wild first post-credit sequence?
+What happens to Peter Parker (Tom Holland) after that daring first postcredit sequence?

 J. Jonah Jameson (played by J.K.
 Simmons in arguably the best cameo of the film) used doctored footage of Quentin Beck (Mysterio, played by Jake Gyllenhaal) to out Peter Parker to the public as Spider-Man.